Dear Dr. Bohlin,

-Second, she needs to understand that God is sovereign and has planned out her life.
-In our relationship with Him we need to seek His wisdom and guidance, not our own.
-Things may look bad now but she can't see her life ahead as the Lord does.
+Second, she needs to understand that God is sovereign and has good and perfect plans for her.
+In our relationship with him we need to seek his wisdom and guidance, not our own.
+Things may look bad now but she can't see ahead as the Lord does.
 There is a reason for everything even when it doesn't make sense to us.
 She may not be ready to trust God with her life yet but she needs to know that you trust God with her life.

 Third, there is undoubtedly some deep-seated need or hurt in her life that is causing her to disrespect herself so much.
 She will likely need counselling to uncover this.
 But she will need your support through the entire process.
 You may need to face a failure on your own part in her life that you are unaware of.
 You have to be willing to face whatever it takes to bring her back to wholeness.
 For a while you will need to supply the courage she needs to face every day.
 You can't do this in your own strength.
 Remember Isaiah 40:31: